flatsurf/ipyvue-flatsurf/README.md

 How to Cite this Project
 ------------------------

-If you have used this project in the preparation of a publication, please cite it as described on our [zenodo page](https://doi.org/10.5281/zenodo.5208761).
+If you have used this project in the preparation of a publication, please cite it as described on our [Zenodo page](https://doi.org/10.5281/zenodo.5208761).

 Acknowledgements
 ----------------